Mass Write

 Grouped Points

 To allow a faster workflow, we will show points as grouped based on: the ontology field, unit, and the values or facets they accept.
-We will either show one group or multiple depending on the list of points you have selected.
-You will set values for the group not for individual points.

 Click the blue counts to see individual points within a group: